Education Degree Program

 - Multi-Faceted Approach.We built our program around three important principles: Judeo-Christian ideals, service learning and respect for diversity.

-- National Accreditation.Walsh's Teacher Preparation Program is accredited by the National Council of Accreditation for Teacher Education (NCATE).
+- National Accreditation.Walsh's Teacher Preparation Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Each licensure program also is nationally accredited by its Specialized Professional Association (SPA), which creates teaching standards for specific content areas and grade levels.

 - Carefully Sequenced Classroom Experiences.
 Structured field and technology experiences, beginning with the first education course, get our students in the classroom for meaningful engagement with educators and P-12 students.